Timeline of our History

 In 2017 O’Shea Farms made a major investment in Waterford based food company Meadow Fresh Foods who specialise in supplying ingredients and prepared vegetables to the food service, wholesale industry and food manufacturers.

 Currently the O’Shea family farm over 1,500 acres, with a mixture of cereals, carrots and potatoes, as well as a herd of spring calving dairy cows.
-Iverk Produce continues to build and expand its customer base across Ireland and new items are constantly being added to our product list.
+Sadly John O'Shea passed away in 2018 following a short illness.
+He will be remembered for his generosity and philanthropy.
+Six family members are actively engaged in the business.